 Montachusett MPO has chosen to adopt the 2-year (2024) and 4-year (2026) statewide bridge and pavement performance measure targets set by MassDOT.
 MassDOT was required to adopt a statewide target by December 16th, 2022.
 In setting these targets, MassDOT has followed FHWA guidelines by measuring bridges and pavement condition using the 9-point National Bridge Inventory Standards (NBIS); the International Roughness Index (IRI); the presence of pavement rutting; and the presence of pavement cracking.
-2-year and 4-year targets were set for six individual performance measures: percent of bridges in good condition; percent of bridges in poor condition; percent of Interstate pavement in good condition; percent of Interstate pavement in poor condition.
-All of the above performance measures are tracked in greater detail in MassDOT's 2022 Transportation Asset Management Plan (TAMP).
+2-year and 4-year targets were set for six individual performance measures: percent of bridges in good condition; percent of bridges in poor condition; percent of Interstate pavement in good condition; and percent of non-Interstate pavement detail in MassDOT's 2022 Transportation Asset Management Plan (TAMP).

 Targets for bridge-related performance measures were determined by identifying which bridge projects are programmed and projecting at what rate bridge conditions deteriorate.
-The bridge-related performance measures measure the percentage of deck area, rather than the total number of bridges.
+The bridge-related performance measures quantify the percentage of deck area, rather than the total number of bridges.